vitalik/django-ninja/docs/docs/tutorial/response-schema.md

     image = models.ImageField(upload_to='images')
 ```

-if you need to output to response image field, declare schema for it as the following:
+If you need to output to response image field, declare a schema for it as follows:
 ```Python hl_lines="3"
 class PictureSchema(Schema):
     title: str
     image: str
 ```

-once you output this to response, url will be automatically generated for each object:
+Once you output this to a response, the URL will be automatically generated for each object:
 ```JSON
 {
     "title": "Zebra",